Kafka-In-Action-Book/Kafka-In-Action-Source-Code/README.md

 * Please check out the following to stay up-to-date on any security issues.
 The code in this project is NOT production ready and dependencies might have VULNERABILITIES that evolve over time.
 * https://kafka.apache.org/cve-list

-## Disclaimer

-The author and publisher have made every effort to ensure that the information in this book and code was correct at press time.
-The author and publisher do not assume and hereby disclaim any liability to any party for any loss, damage, or disruption caused by errors or omissions, whether such errors or omissions result from negligence, accident, or any other cause, or from any usage of the information herein.

 ## Notes